Guitar Techniques and Skills for Beginners

 When practicing at first, don’t worry about picking a string.
 Just use your fingers to fret and release various strings until you’re able to do it firmly, and cleanly (without touching other strings)

-The next thing you need to master is strumming.
+The next thing you need to do is master guitar strumming.
 Pick a couple of basic guitar chords to play.
 Make sure your fretting technique is good and slide the pick down across all the strings the chord uses.

 It should be a firm sweep down without hitting any unnecessary strings.
 Start slow and gradually increase your speed.